AnnulusGames/MagicTween/README.md

 ```

 > **Note**
-> When you set up any callback, the first callback creates an allocation for generating the component.
-Additionally, enabling one or more callbacks can reduce performance during playback.
+> Enabling one or more callbacks can reduce performance during playback.
 In most cases, the impact on performance is minimal, but it's recommended to avoid using callbacks when creating a large number of tweens.

 ### OnPlay